-Article 19: The admeasurement of vessels shall be carried out by the Authority's specialized personnel, or by agents authorized by it.
-Each vessel shall present to the Authority, when requested by it, a complete set of drawings, documents, breakdown of the total volume and calculation sheets, with the dimensions that served as the basis for obtaining its ITC 69 or its equivalent, and a copy of the same.
+Article 19: The admeasurement of vessels shall be carried out by the Authority's specialized personnel.
+Each vessel shall submit to the Authority, a complete set of drawings, documents, breakdown of the total volume and calculation sheets, with the dimensions that served as the basis for obtaining its ITC 69 or its equivalent, and a copy of said document.

-For vessels with a net tonnage based on capacity parameters (DWT, TDWT, M3, PAX and maximum displacement), the vessel will make available to the Authority the drawings, deadweight scale, stability booklet, hydrostatic tables and any other document that serves as source for the corresponding parameter.
+The vessel with a net tonnage based on capacity parameters (DWT, TDWT, m3, and maximum displacement), will submit to the Authority the drawings, deadweight scale, stability booklet, hydrostatic tables and any other document that serves as source for the corresponding parameter.

-Article 20: The Authority shall deliver to each vessel, ship owner or its agent, the ACP Toll Basis

-Certificate, which shall be maintained aboard as proof that it has been inspected and measured.
+Article 20: The Authority shall deliver to each vessel, ship owner or its agent, the Toll Basis Certificate, which shall be kept on board as proof that it has been inspected and admeasured.

-Article 21: The Authority may correct the ACP Toll Basis Certificate when a difference in the admeasurement of the vessel is found after examining the documents or inspecting the vessels, as applicable.
+Article 21: The Authority may correct the Toll Basis Certificate when a difference in the admeasurement of the vessel is found after examining the documents or inspecting the vessel, as applicable.